Prateek45-git/project2/README.md

 # New Project
-this project was created from local system
+this is project was created on local